plumbey/cmandel/README.md

 ## Dependencies

-This project uses
-Install `libpng` and `libomp` using your system package manager.
+This project uses `libpng` and `libomp` using your system package manager.

 MacOS versions of llvm don't support libomp, which is what this project uses for multithreading.
 To get around this, install `llvm` using brew.
 The Makefile will use this version of llvm, which supports libomp.